Biography

 Download CV

-Sigerud studied for five years at the Beaux-Arts de Paris.
-That is the National School of Art in Paris.
-And, he graduated in 2004 with the Diplôme national supérieur d’arts plastiques (Dnsap), which is equal to a Master of Fine Arts (MFA).
+Erik Sigerud is a Swedish visual artist born in Borlänge, Sweden, in 1977.
+He currently resides and works in Stockholm.
+Sigerud studied at the Beaux-Arts de Paris, graduating in 2004 with a Diplôme national supérieur d’arts plastiques (Dnsap), equivalent to a Master of Fine Arts (MFA).